 ABOUT LC

 Light communication is a technology that allows data to be transmitted through light waves, similar to how radio waves allow for wireless communication.
-It works by using existing lighting infrastructure, such as LED bulbs, to send data by varying the intensity of the light they emit.
+It works by using LEDs to send data by modulating the light emitted.
+The modulation is done at high speeds, which are imperceptible to the human eye, but can be detected by a photodetector.
 This can be used to provide high-speed internet access without the need for additional cables or wireless networks.
 The technology is revolutionising how we access and use the internet.

 Overall, light communication has the potential to provide faster, more secure, more energy-efficient, and more widely available communication compared to traditional wireless communication technologies.

 Military Grade Security: Some forms of light communication can offer improved security compared to Wi-Fi or cellular networks.
 Since light waves do not penetrate walls, it is difficult for data transmitted via light to be intercepted or hacked by unauthorized parties.
-Additionally, since it uses visible light, it is hard to interfere with unless you disrupt the beam physically at source.
+Additionally, it is hard to interfere with unless you disrupt the beam physically between transmitter and receiver.

 Immunity to Electromagnetic Interference: Light waves do not cause any electromagnetic interference with other devices, unlike Wi-Fi or cellular networks.
 This is especially beneficial for use cases such as in aircraft, hospitals, or military installations, where electromagnetic interference can cause operational issues.

-Bandwidth Availability: With the increasing number of connected devices, traditional wireless communication technologies like Wi-Fi or cellular networks are facing a bandwidth crunch.
-In contrast, some forms of light communication have a virtually unlimited bandwidth potential, as there are more light waves available to transmit data than radio waves.
+Bandwidth Availability: With the increasing number of connected devices, traditional wireless communication technologies like Wi-Fi or cellular networks are facing a spectrum crunch.
+In contrast, the entire light spectrum can reused without inferences.

 Low Latency: Typically lower latency than radio frequency, reduced buffering, no dropout.
 Most forms of light communication have low latency, which means data can be transmitted and received almost instantly, making it suitable for applications that require real-time communication, such as gaming or video conferencing.